ressy/example-genbank/README.md

 specific requirements for the definition line.
 Always required.

 FASTA definition:
- * SeqID must be `[-_.:*#.A-Za-z0-9]+`
+ * SeqID must match the regex `[-_.:*#.A-Za-z0-9]+`
  * [Modifiers] encapsulated in square brackets as `[modifier=text]`, organism required (or given in tbl2asn command) and the rest optional

 ### Feature Table (tbl)

-The feature table is a tab-separated text file with a somewhat weird layout (compatible with TSV, just with empty cells, I think?  **verify this**  The row-by-row description implies the file should be "jagged", but possibly it'll accept square too).
+The feature table is a tab-separated text file with a somewhat weird layout.
+The instructions describe it as having varying numbers of fields (i.e., tab characters) on different lines.
+In my testing tbl2asn generates identical output when every line contains four tabs for the five possible fields, just leaving blanks as needed, so thankfully it seems to work using TSV spreadsheets.  `make example2/example2.sqn`

 Required if annotations are submitted (but the handbook elsewhere says "you must provide some type of annotation", so, always required?)

 Rows:

  1. SeqID: This should be the same SeqID as on the first line of the sequence file.
-(1 column?)
+(1 column)
  2. Feature: Defines a feature with Start, Stop, Feature, Modifier, Modifier cells (5 columns).
     1. Start: Integer position of start of feature, or "<1" for beyond the